alanspace/Predicting_Weather_with_Neural_Networks/readme.md

 ## Usage

-1. Activate the virtual environment.
-2. Launch the Jupyter Notebook server:
-    ```bash
+1. Train the Model: The first step is to run the main analysis notebook.
+This will also generate the `.pkl` files required by the prediction scripts.

-    jupyter lab
+ - Launch Jupyter Lab: jupyter lab
-    ```
-3. Open the `predicting_weather.ipynb` notebook and run the cells sequentially to reproduce the analysis.
+ - Open `Weather_Prediction_Perth.ipynb` and run all cells.

+2. Make a Prediction: To see how the model makes a forecast for a given day's weather, run the predict.py script.

+`python predict.py`

+3. Verify the Historical Prediction: To check the model's prediction for June 26, 2017, against real historical data, run the verify_prediction.py script.

+`python verify_prediction.py`

 ---
 ## Project Workflow

-The notebook follows a structured, end-to-end machine learning methodology:
+The notebook follows a structured, end-to-end methodology:

-1.  **Data Loading and Scoping:** The dataset is loaded and filtered to focus solely on the 'Perth' location to build a specialized model.
+1. Data Loading and Scoping: The dataset is loaded and filtered to focus on 'Perth'.
-2.  **Pre-processing:** Unnecessary columns (`Date`, `RISK_MM`, `Location`) are removed.
-3.  **Feature Engineering:** Boolean features (`RainToday`) are converted to 0/1, and cyclical features (`WindGustDir`, `WindDir9am`, `WindDir3pm`) are transformed into sine and cosine components to preserve their spatial relationships.
+2. Pre-processing & Feature Engineering: Data is cleaned, and features are transformed (booleans to binary, wind direction to sin/cos).
-4.  **Data Splitting:** The data is split into training and testing sets *before* any imputation or scaling to prevent data leakage.
+3. Data Splitting: The data is split into training and testing sets before imputation or scaling to prevent data leakage.
-5.  **Imputation:** `SimpleImputer` is used to fill missing values, fitting only on the training data and transforming both train and test sets.
-6.  **Scaling:** Features are scaled using `StandardScaler` to ensure the neural network treats all features equally regardless of their original scale.
+4. Imputation & Scaling: Missing values are handled with SimpleImputer, and features are scaled with StandardScaler, both fitted only on the training data.
-7.  **Initial Modeling:** A baseline neural network with a `(50,50)` hidden layer architecture is trained and evaluated in detail.
+5. Initial Modeling: A baseline neural network with a (50,50) hidden layer architecture is trained and evaluated in detail.
-8.  **Model Optimization:** `GridSearchCV` is used to test several different network architectures (`(2,)`, `(10,)`, `(50,50)`) and identify the best-performing one based on cross-validation.
+6. Model Optimization: GridSearchCV is used to find a more optimal, simpler architecture.
-9.  **Comparative Analysis:** The performance of the best model found by the grid search is compared against the initial baseline model using a full suite of classification metrics.
+7. Comparative Analysis: The performance of the best model is compared against the baseline, focusing on the precision-recall trade-off.

----

 ## Results and Analysis

-The analysis yielded two key models with distinct performance characteristics on the test set:
+The analysis produced two well-performing models with different strengths.
+The overall accuracy of both models was nearly identical (~89%), highlighting that accuracy is a poor metric for this imbalanced problem.
+The key findings were in the trade-offs:

--   **Initial Model `(50, 50)`:** A more complex model that proved to be better at correctly identifying rain events when they occurred (**higher recall** of 0.715).
+ - Initial Model (50, 50): This more complex model was better at catching rain events when they occurred (higher recall).
--   **Optimized Model `(2,)`:** A much simpler model found via `GridSearchCV` that was more precise.
-When it predicted rain, it was correct more often (**higher precision** of 0.773).
+ - Optimized Model (2,): This simpler model was more cautious.
+When it predicted rain, it was more likely to be correct (higher precision).

-The overall accuracy of both models was nearly identical (~89%), proving that accuracy is a misleading metric for this imbalanced dataset.
-The true difference lay in the **precision-recall trade-off**.

----

 ## Conclusion

-The "best" model depends entirely on the business context and the cost of different errors:

--   For a use case where **missing a rain event is costly** (e.g., a concert organizer), the initial `(50, 50)` model with its higher recall is preferable.
--   For a use case where **falsely predicting rain is costly** (e.g., an automated irrigation system that shouldn't waste water), the optimized `(2,)` model with its higher precision is the better choice.
+The "best" model depends on the real-world application.
+For a use case where missing a rain event is costly (e.g., a farmer needing to protect crops), the initial model is preferable.
+For a use case where false alarms are costly (e.g., cancelling an outdoor event unnecessarily), the optimized model is better.

-This project successfully demonstrates that effective data science is not just about building a model, but about deeply understanding its performance and translating those statistical metrics into actionable, context-driven insights.

----
+This project successfully demonstrates a complete workflow, from raw data to an operationalized and verified model, with a focus on the critical thinking required to interpret and choose models based on context.

 ## Future Improvements

--   **Experiment with other imputation strategies** (e.g., `KNNImputer` or `median` strategy) to see if it impacts model performance.
+Generalize the Workflow: Apply this robust pipeline to predict weather in different climates (e.g., a cold climate like Stockholm or a tropical one like Hong Kong) and compare the results.
--   **Compare with other model types**, such as Logistic Regression, Gradient Boosting Machines (like XGBoost or LightGBM), which often perform very well on tabular data.
+Try Other Models: Compare the neural network's performance against other powerful algorithms like XGBoost or LightGBM, which often excel on tabular data.
--   **Address class imbalance directly** using techniques like SMOTE (Synthetic Minority Over-sampling Technique) or by adjusting `class_weight` in the model parameters.
+Address Class Imbalance: Experiment with techniques like SMOTE (Synthetic Minority Over-sampling Technique) to see if it improves the model's ability to predict the rare "Rain" class.
--   **Advanced Feature Engineering** by extracting cyclical features from the `Date` column (e.g., month, day of the year).

----

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.